JelteF/PyLaTeX/docs/source/usage.rst

 not be escaped.
 One important thing to note about this class is that appending a `~.NoEscape` type string to a regular string results in a regular string, since one type has to be chosen and the most conservative approach is taken.

+There is also another way to make sure strings are not escaped.
+This is by setting the `~.LatexObject.escape` attribute to `False` on the class that is the container of the string.
+Keep in mind though that any strings that are added to that object will not be escaped when doing this.
+So, only use this method for objects that don't contain possibly unsafe strings.